Structure. Growth. Self-Respect.

 How long is the program?

-It varies by individual, but most people move through the MRT steps over several months with weekly group attendance.
+It varies by individual, but most people move through the MRT steps over several months with regular group attendance.

 Will I be sharing personal stories in front of others?